 You're ready to have a baby!
 But if you're over 35, you might worry that you’ve missed your chance at motherhood.
 Rest assured, you can become a mom in your late 30s or even into your 40s.
 But you may not get pregnant as quickly or easily as a 20-something would.

 You may not be pregnant yet, but there’s plenty you can do now to make yourself as healthy as possible for a growing baby.
 Consider this your preconception to-do list: Make an appointment with your doctor.
-It’s true that you’ll be seeing your doctor plenty after you conceive, but it’s a good idea to
+It’s true: You’ll be seeing her plenty after you conceive.
+But it’s a good idea to book a visi